vmware-archive/projectmonitor/README.md

 CiMonitor's main display page is at `/`.
 You can always get back there by clicking on the "Pivotal Labs" logo at the upper left.

+### Auto-start for Ubuntu

+In order to have cimonitor starts when the machine boots, modify the startup scripts.
+In the following example, we have modified /etc/rc.local on an Ubuntu 10.04 server (change paths & userids as needed):

+       # need to set PS1 so that rvm is in path otherwise .bashrc bails too early
+       su - pivotal -c 'PS1=sonja; . /home/pivotal/.bashrc; cd ~/cimonitor/current; bundle exec thin -e production start -c /home/pivotal/cimonitor/current -p7990 -s3'

 ## Display

 Just open a browser on `/`.
 The page will refresh every 60 seconds.
 When it refreshes, it shows whatever status was last